-This research is about the role of online information in the creation, building, and assessment of personal reputations.
-It looks at how people create, build, and assess the personal reputations of others from the online evidence available to them, and how they manage their own personal reputations through their use of online information.
-(The term “personal reputation” in this context refers to the reputation of private individuals rather than corporate identity and brand).
+This PhD is concerned with the role of online information in the creation, building, and evaluation of personal reputations.
+In this context, the term “personal reputation” refers to the reputation of private individuals rather than corporate identity and brand.

 (1) the means by which people evaluate or assess the personal reputations of others from the online evidence available to them

 * It should be recognised that it is possible to find information online for even those who have actively elected not to maintain an online presence.